This zesty classic Lemon Vinaigrette is a basic salad dressing recipe that you will use over and over

 The key to great taste is using the highest quality ingredients because the flavor will really shine through in a vinaigrette.
-This is the time to use your best Extra Virgin Olive Oil!
-Since nothing will be heated, every ingredient flavor matters.
+This is the time to use your best Extra Virgin Olive Oil.
+Since nothing will be heated, every ingredient’s flavor matters.

-I like to make a bigger batch and use it throughout the week.
+It’s a great idea to make bigger batches of vinaigrette and use it throughout the week.
 In my house, we tend to eat more salads if everything is quick and ready to go in the refrigerator so that we can quickly toss it together at dinner time.

-The ratio for a classic vinaigrette is always:
+The ratio for a classic vinaigrette is:

 1 part acid : 3 parts oil

 Lemon vinaigrette is really just a simple emulsion of acid and oil.
 Follow this 1:3 formula for nearly every vinaigrette.

 I like to make my salad dressing in a small food processor, or in a blender, to create a quick emulsion, but it’s easy to whisk it in a glass bowl or large glass measuring cup.
 Be sure to finely mince the shallots if you are whisking the dressing by hand.

 When making homemade vinaigrette salad dressing follow this order:

 - Mix together acid (fruit juice), and all other ingredients, except the Extra Virgin Olive Oil.

 - Slowly drizzle in oil, little by little, and blend.
 This gives the acid a chance to be absorbed by the oil, creating a smooth emulsion.
 Continuing adding and blending.